freeCodeCamp/learn-sql-by-building-a-student-database-part-2/TUTORIAL.md

 ### 2250.1

 You're doing great.
 Next, use the most efficient join to get the rows needed if you were asked to get the first name, last name, major, and GPA of students who are taking Data Science or have a gpa of 3.8 or greater.
+While we will be narrowing down later, get the data from all the columns now.

 #### HINTS

 - Use the join to get all students but only majors that have a student
-- Only use the join, don't use a `WHERE`, `HAVING`, or any other filters
+- Only use the join, don't use a `WHERE`, `HAVING`, or any other conditional expressions.
 - You previously used: `SELECT * FROM students RIGHT JOIN majors ON students.major_id = majors.major_id;`
 - You want to use a `LEFT JOIN` with `students` as the left table
 - Enter `SELECT * FROM students LEFT JOIN majors ON students.major_id = majors.major_id;` in the psql prompt